Geraldine Custer

-Geraldine Custer (born January 1, 1955) is an American politician who has served in the Montana House of Representatives from the 39th district since 2015.
+Geraldine Custer (born January 1, 1955) is an American politician who served in the Montana House of Representatives from the 39th district from 2015 to 2023.
+In 2022 Custer ran for Senate District 20, ultimately losing to Barry Usher in the primary.

 Early life

 Custer was born in Miles City, Montana, and graduated Melstone High School in 1973.
 She attended Eastern Montana College, and later served as the county clerk and recorder of Rosebud County, Montana, for thirty-five years.

 Montana House of Representatives

 Custer was elected to the Montana House of Representatives in 2014, and assumed office in January 2015.

 Personal life

 Custer resides in Forsyth, Montana.
 She has two daughters, Amy and Arica.